MojosBeans100/MS4-spaceport/README.md

 ### UX
 - Map zoom
+Additional code could be added to the map renders, to create a short zoom animation towards their AOI

+-

 ### User Features

 - Save incomplete pipeline
-A feature could be added within the code to allow users to save an incomplete pipeline and return to it at a later date.
-The developer feels this would be a useful feature, as the Create a Pipeline form is lengthy.
+A feature could be added within the code to allow users to save an incomplete pipeline form and return to it at a later date.
+The developer feels this would be a useful feature, as the Create a Pipeline form is lengthy, and the user may want to refer back to the Discover page (Glossary, FAQs) during the completion of the form.

 - Edit pipeline
 The Edit form for changing parameters of the pipeline can be extended.